fbpx

 The world economic system is under pressure from adventurers, fraudsters who scam the financial markets.
 And the international security system is suffering from terrorist attacks around the world.

 To combat the growing financial crime and terrorist threat, the Financial Action Task Force (FATF) is actively building and implementing controls.
 Among them are instruments of particular importance – black and grey lists of states.
-They are becoming an integral part of the strategy aimed at maintaining stability and security in the global financial system.
+They are becoming an integral part of the strategy aimed at maintaining stability and security in the international financial system.

-Established in July 1989 at the G7 summit, the FATF organisation:
+Established in July 1989 at the G7 summit, the Financial Action Task Force (FATF) organisation:

 • uses a core arsenal of 40 recommendations, which are subject to periodic revisions to ensure their relevance (on average, they are revised at least every five years);